taocpp/PEGTL/doc/Errors-and-Exceptions.md

 ## Failure

-The PEGTL offers facilities to define error points in the grammar where a return value of `false`, in PEGTL terminology a "local failure", should be converted into an exception, a "global failure".
+The PEGTL offers facilities to define error points in the grammar where a return value of `false`, in PEGTL terminology a *local failure*, is converted to an exception, a *global failure*.

 These global failures prevent back-tracking to proceed beyond the error points in order to